presnick/ProgramsInformationPeople/_sources/RESTAPIs/FBAPI.rst

    :feedback_c:
    :feedback_d:

-   Use the `Facebook Graph explorer <https://developers.facebook.com/tools/explorer>`_ and run a GET request on /me.
+   Use the `Facebook Graph explorer <https://developers.facebook.com/tools/explorer>`_ and run a GET request on me?fields=locale.
 In the results, what is the value associated with the "locale" key?

 .. mchoicemf:: fb_api_3
    :answer_a: The Facebook server is temporarily not working